 There is a lot of stuff and nonsense about online – we all know that.

-The thing that gets me most of all is how gullible people seem to want to be.
-Sometimes they want to believe so badly that they are willing to swallow whatever junk is thrown at them.
+The thing that gets me most of all is how gullible some people seem to want to be.
+Sometimes they want to believe so badly that they are willing to swallow down whatever junk is thrown at them.

 Just look at some of these lottery systems – I mean honestly, you don’t even need to read between the lines to know they are making it up as they go along, and are more interested in banking your money than helping you out.

 Even some of the more respectable charlatans resort to such tricks as borrowing winners photos from newspapers and the official lottery companies websites, and then plastering them all over the sales page for their ‘wonder prediction software’.
 No, of course those winners didn’t use the software, but hey, we didn’t claim they did either… we just let you draw that conclusion by including the images… and sometimes even stating this in the small print as if that is some kind of legal protection against outright lies.